Bulgaria in the Eurovision Song Contest 2017: At Eurovision

 The two semi-finals and the final were broadcast in Bulgaria on BNT 1 with commentary by Elena Rosberg and Georgi Kushvaliev.
-The Bulgarian spokesperson, who announced the top 12-point score awarded by the Bulgarian jury during the final, was Boryana Gramatikova.
+BNT appointed Boryana Gramatikova as its spokesperson to announced the top 12-point score awarded by the Bulgarian jury during the final.

 Semi-final

 Kristian Kostov took part in technical rehearsals on 3 May and 6 May, followed by dress rehearsals on 10 and 11 May.
 This included the jury show on 10 May where the professional juries of each country watched and voted on the competing entries.